FeiYGH/JavaScriptProj/README.md

 ### An interactive graph that depicts 11 categories of nonprofits across US states and territories.

 [Live Site](https://feiygh.github.io/JavaScriptProj/)
 #### This projects uses D3.js library (JavaScript) and HTML/CSS.
 Data was gathered from API calls to Charity Navigator.
-When user presses play, the graph transitions through each state and territory (total of 53) showing all 11 nonprofit categories, allowing three seconds for each state.
+When user presses "Play", the graph transitions through each state and territory (total of 53) showing all 11 nonprofit categories, allowing three seconds for each state.

 ![Site picture](https://github.com/FeiYGH/JavaScriptProj/blob/master/ReadmeImages/Screen%20Shot%202020-05-24%20at%207.06.24%20PM.png)